TechLoverShiv/TechLoverShiv/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MERN-STACK Development
+- 🔭 I’m currently working on Bootstrap and JS
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning MERN Stack Development
 - 🤔 I’m looking for help with Website Development
-- 💬 Ask me about Pyhton
+- 💬 Ask me about Python
-- 📫 How to reach me:+919559908790
+- 📫 How to reach me: pratapsinghshiv898@gmail.com
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: More tha 570 new websites are created every minute.